i4edubd/isp/ARCHITECTURE.md

 Develop a comprehensive web application designed for Internet Service Providers (ISPs) to manage their customers, billing, and network infrastructure.
 This document serves as the primary reference for developers, outlining system design, role-based panels, authentication flows, billing models, gateway integrations, and sample configurations.

+Notes
+Before adding sid, mgid, gid, or operator_id columns in migrations, confirm their necessity.

 # IspBills Application Overview